Original article written by Shannon Gunn, January 2022. Updated by Gemma Davies, October 2023.

 Aside from its luxury branded watches and delicious chocolate, Switzerland is home to mesmerising alpine scenery.
-Switzerland’s presence within the genomic medicine field has been limited.
-However, within the last decade, it has seen the launch of a personalised health initiative and genome centre that aim to promote genomic medicine in Switzerland.
-This is an exciting time for genomic change within Switzerland!
+Switzerland is known for its excellent healthcare system, but the nation’s presence within the genomic medicine field has been limited.
+However, within the last decade, Switzerland has seen the launch of a personalised health initiative and genome centre, which aim to promote genomic medicine in Switzerland.

 The population of Switzerland

 Switzerland, officially the Swiss Confederation, is a landlocked country in Europe bordered by Italy, France, Germany, Austria and Liechtenstein.
 The territory of Switzerland was originally inhabited by the Helvetic Celts until it came under Roman rule in 1st century BC.
 After the decline of the Roman Empire, Switzerland was invaded by Germanic tribes.
 Switzerland was officially formed in 1291 by an alliance of cantons (districts) against the Habsburg dynasty.
 Since the mid-19th century, Switzerland has enjoyed relative domestic tranquillity.

 Despite the fact that the Alps occupy the greater part of the territory, more than 75% of the population live in the central plateau.
 In general, the genetic composition of the Swiss population is similar to that of Central Europe.
 However, Switzerland has been at the crossroads of several prehistoric migrations and the Alps have acted as a refuge in some instances.

 Geographic and demographic information

 - Gross domestic product (GDP):